znxuz/freertos-threadsafe-sink/README.md

 inline void write_ordered(const Elem auto* ptr, size_t len, size_t ticket);
 ```

+Thread-safe, lock-free byte writes are done via atomic CAS.
+And for a chunk of
+bytes, thread-safety is guaranteed by synchronizing the calls internally using a
+FreeRTOS mutex.

-Strict FIFO can be achieved only with `write_ordered()` by passing a atomically
+Strict FIFO order can be achieved only with `write_ordered()` by passing a
-incremented counter starting from 0 as a unique *ticket*.
-Performance degrades
+atomically incremented counter starting from 0 as a unique *ticket*.
+Performance
-exponentially with the number of threads there are on calling this function
+degrades exponentially with the number of threads there are on calling this
-concurrently, as the non-deterministic scheduling can't possibly prioritize the
+function concurrently, as the non-deterministic scheduling can't possibly
-thread with the next "correct" ticket.
-Also call `reset_ticket()` when the
+prioritize the thread with the next "correct" ticket.
+Also call `reset_ticket()`
-atomic ticket starts from 0 again.
+when the atomic ticket starts from 0 again.

 #### examples